Symeon93/LinkedLists/README.md

 - Circled linked lists (same as Singly linked lists with the only difference that the last element points to an element within the sequence.
 Therefore the sequence looks like a closed curve).

-In this repository we implement the class for creating a node (element of a linked list) and its methods for manipulating a linked list (insert, remove,  lentgh etc)
+In this repository we implement the class for creating a node (element of a linked list) and its methods for manipulating a linked list (insert, remove,  lentgh etc).
 We also implement an algorithm similar to Tortoise and Hare algorithm to recognize if the linked list is a closed curve or not.